 While estate plans are critical to ensuring a loved one with special needs or a medical condition is cared and provided for in the event of their caregiver’s death, there are other financial tools families can tap into as well.

-The new 529A ABLE (Achieving a Better Life Experience) Savings Plan lets families of disabled children save for certain disability expenses, including education, job training, healthcare and financial management, to supplement private insurance and public benefits.
+The 529A ABLE (Achieving a Better Life Experience) Savings Plan lets families of disabled children save for certain disability expenses, including education, job training, healthcare and financial management, to supplement private insurance and public benefits.

 Like 529 college savings accounts, state-administered ABLE accounts vary, but people can use any state’s plan.
 Since the 2014 law, most states have passed ABLE legislation and at least 18 have active programs.